 C – Tier Fighters

-This may cost you extra time during a fight and even drain a chunk of your health.
+I was frustrated that this move cost you significant time during a fight and even drained a chunk of your health.
 On top of that, even after being unlocked, her special moves do not hit as hard as you would think.

 This will keep you primarily occupied in learning her special moves and combining a valid combo.
 Her attacks are pretty basic, and her special moves require a significant learning curve.
 Therefore, if you want to pick up a tricky character that pays off late, Tanya should be your choice.

 I think what makes a character great is how good their special moves are and how easy it is to master them.
 You must create impressive combos to win most fights, which requires you to learn a character.
 However, I do understand that some people may like a character that others won’t, and it is all about how comfortable you feel playing with a fighter.